 The museum is open for visitors and is well worth a visit next time you’re in or passing through Wilson.
-There is more information on the town of Wilson’s website.
+There is more information on the their website.

 Learn more about Freeman’s work on the North Carolina Architects & Builders site from the North Carolina State University Libraries.